Understand the benefits of in-demand careers and explore Australia's fastest growing industries.

 - Locals can benefit from the Australian Federal Government higher education loans (HECS) to pay for their education, which only has to be paid back once they start earning a certain amount.

-Below you will find eight of Australia’s fastest-growing industries, along with reasons why they are getting bigger.
+Below you will find five of Australia’s fastest-growing industries, along with reasons why they are getting bigger.

 Healthcare remains one of the fastest-growing industries around the world and it has been supercharged by our ageing population.
-Statistics reveal that within three decades, 22% of people in Australia will be over 65 years old.
+It is predicted that by 2041, there will be 6.66 million people over the age of 65 in Australia.

 Although some people have focused on the fact that the ageing population appears to be levelling off, they usually forget that the overall population continues to increase.
 Ultimately, this means that the percentages may hover around the same mark but the actual number of older people requiring healthcare is still increasing.